 There are four FCSS certifications that require you to pass one proctored exam: Public Cloud Security, Security Operations, Zero Trust Access, and OT Security.

-On October 1, 2023, you will automatically receive any of these certifications under the following conditions:
+On October 1, 2023, you would have automatically received any of these certifications under the following conditions:

-If you hold a valid NSE 8 certification on October 1, 2023
+If you held a valid NSE 8 certification on October 1st, 2023

-The expiration date of the FCSS certification will be same as the the expiration date of the NSE 8 certification.
+The expiration date of the FCSS certification would be the same as the expiration date of the NSE 8 certification.

 The expiration date of your FCSS certification will be two years after you passed the required FCSS exam.

-The cases detailed in the following examples show how the process works in potential “real-life” scenarios:
+The cases outlined in the following examples show how it works in potential “real-life” scenarios:

 Case 1: